xuhdev/homepage-octopress-old/source/_posts/2012-03-14-use-editorconfig-to-maintain-consistent-coding-styles-between-different-editors-and-ides.markdown

 ### More

-This is a simple introduction of [EditorConfig][].
-If you find this useful, visit [EditorConfig homepage][EditorConfig] to see more about it.
+This is just a simple introduction of [EditorConfig][].
+If you find this useful, you may want to visit [EditorConfig homepage][EditorConfig] to see more about it.

 _related article:_